FriedHamCheese/WorkTable/README.md

 + Doxygen (optional, documentation for developers)

 ## Building FLTK
+WorkTable is based in part on the work of the FLTK project (http://www.fltk.org).

 Follow the official building procedures from [FLTK documentation](https://www.fltk.org/doc-1.3/intro.html).

 ## Building WorkTable